American International Yellow Jackets

-The American International Yellow Jackets is composed of 22 teams representing American International College in intercollegiate athletics, including men’s and women's basketball, cross country, golf, lacrosse, soccer, track and field, and volleyball.
+The American International Yellow Jackets is composed of 22 teams representing American International College in intercollegiate athletics, including men's and women's basketball, cross country, golf, lacrosse, soccer, track and field, and volleyball.
 Men's sports include baseball, football, ice hockey, and wrestling.
 Women's sports include field hockey, rugby, softball, and tennis.
-The Yellow Jackets compete in NCAA Division II and are members of the Northeast-10 Conference for all sports except ice hockey, which competes in NCAA Division I; wrestling, which is NCAA Division II Independent; and women's triathlon and men's volleyball, which compete as de facto Division I independents.
-The men's ice hockey team is a member of Atlantic Hockey Division I.
+The Yellow Jackets compete in NCAA Division II and are members of the Northeast-10 Conference for all sports except men's volleyball, which competes as a de facto Division I member in the East Coast Conference, and women's triathlon, which competes as a de facto Division I independent.

 History

 The Yellow Jackets started competing in the 1933–1934 academic season in football, men's basketball and baseball.
 Men's soccer was added just one year later.
 The athletic department grew to five teams in the winter of 1948 when the Yellow Jackets started their ice hockey team.

 Twenty years later, AIC introduced its first women's sport, softball.
 Judy Groff was introduced as the first softball coach, a position she held for 42 seasons.
 Volleyball, which was invented down the road in Holyoke, Massachusetts, started in the fall of 1974 with Groff also taking the reins.

 In the 1977–1978 school year, AIC began competing in women's basketball and men's golf.
 It would be seven years before the athletic department grew again when they added women's soccer for the 1985 school year.

 With the emergence of lacrosse in the Northeast, the Yellow Jackets added men's lacrosse in the spring of 1992.
 In 1996-97, field hockey and women's lacrosse were added to the department to bring the women's teams total to six.

 Ten years later, the Yellow Jackets added six teams to their already extensive department in men's and women's cross country, men's and women's indoor track, and men's and women's outdoor track.

 In 2018, the department added women's golf.

-With the backing of USA Triathlon, American International College became the 24th team in the nation to introduce a women's varsity triathlon program to its athletic department, Director of Athletics Matthew Johnson announced on Tuesday, May 29 AIC expected competition to begin in the fall of 2019.
+With the backing of USA Triathlon, AIC became the 24th team in the nation to introduce a women's varsity triathlon program to its athletic department, Director of Athletics Matthew Johnson announced on Tuesday, May 29 AIC expected competition to begin in the fall of 2019.

 During the fall of 2020, the department announced the addition of men's volleyball as the 26th sport sponsored by the department.
 The team started play in January 2022.